Project-DA-FANH/2025-01-13-CSU-online/index.md

 <p id="registration">
   <strong>REGISTRATION</strong>
-   Registration fees are $25, or $10 for students who use the promo code 'GROWYOURFUTURE'.
+   Registration fees are $25, or $10 for students.
-   <a href="https://www.eventbrite.com/e/r-for-reproducible-scientific-analysis-3-half-days-registration-1084774713369?aff=oddtdtcreator"> RSVP at this link</a> to purchase registration, and access to lesson materials.
+   <a href="https://www.eventbrite.com/e/r-for-reproducible-scientific-analysis-3-half-days-registration-1084774713369?aff=oddtdtcreator"> Register at this link</a>
   Note: Space is limited; contact the organizers to be placed on a hold list if needed.
 </p>